jufaldanabo/Portfolio/index.md

 ## Deployment Model of machine learning in lambda function

-You can use the [Repository Model Clasification](https://github.com/jufaldanabo/Ml_lambda_function) to maintain and preview the content for your website in Markdown files.
+You can use the [Repository Lambda funnction Machine Learning](https://github.com/jufaldanabo/Ml_lambda_function) to maintain and preview the content for your website in Markdown files.